It all starts with the skin barrier. This is the outermost layer of the skin and the first line of defence.

 Even though we may have a nutrient-rich diet and are getting enough essential fatty acids, this may not be enough for our skin.
 Essential Fatty Acids that are ingested can become oxidised in the liver before being able to deliver their benefits to the skin, so direct topical application can be beneficial.

 Fatty acids help protect skin from cellular damage when exposed UV light and thereby play a role in reducing photo-ageing.
-This is why at SKIN CLINICA we like to see ceramides in moisturisers and support the inclusion of appropriate skin oils in skin care routines for dry and compromised skin types.
+This is why we like to see ceramides in moisturisers and support the inclusion of appropriate skin oils in skin care routines for dry and compromised skin types.

 Skin care oils have different ratios of fatty acids, and some are more suited to dry skin while others are more suited to oily skin.
-See our page on Acne.
+See our page on Acne and Oily Skin.

 Some of the most popular and versatile oils used in skin care include Almond, Apricot, Argan, Avocado, Borage Seed, Camellia Seed, Carrot Seed, Grape Seed, Jojoba, Macadamia, Marula, Moringa, Meadowfoam Seed, Pomegranate, Prickly Pear, Safflower, Seabuckthorn, Shea Butter, Squalane, Sunflower, Tamanu and Watermelon Seed.